DevOps Demands a (Re)new(ed) Kind of Leadership

 Cultural & behavioral challengesas the most significant self-reported barrier to digital effectiveness, and states

 executives who wait for organizational cultures to change organically will move too slowly as digital penetration grows.
 The report named three critical points leaders need to focus on:

 DASA Skill Sets for Transformational Leadership

 The above are clear reasons for what the DevOps Agile Skills Association (DASA) labels as the core skill sets for successful DevOps: Leadership & Feedback, Team Building & Collaboration, Courage & Experimentation, and Continuous Improvement & Problem Solving.
 But how do you develop these crucial skill sets, effectively, in your organization?
-Stay tuned for Part two of this blog.

-Paul Wilkinson is the CEO of GamingWorks and has aligned his Phoenix Project Simulation to the DASA Competence Model.
+Paul Wilkinson is the CEO of GamingWorks and has aligned his Phoenix Project Simulation to the DASA Team Competence Model.
 Find out more about the DASA training and certification programs, starting with DASA DevOps Fundamentals.

 GamingWorks is a DASA Forerunner member and Paul Wilkinson is a DASA Global Ambassador.
-DASA Ambassadors are charged with raising the profile and awareness of DASA, the DevOps Agile Skills Association; to this end GamingWorks has conducted a series of Phoenix Project business simulation workshops around the world, based on Gene Kim’s book The Phoenix Project to show the value of simulations in supporting the DASA DevOps Competence Model.
+DASA Ambassadors are charged with raising the profile and awareness of DASA, the DevOps Agile Skills Association; to this end GamingWorks has conducted a series of Phoenix Project business simulation workshops around the world, based on Gene Kim’s book The Phoenix Project to show the value of simulations in supporting the DASA Team Competence Model.
 GamingWorks simulations help delegates translate theory into practice, and enable DevOps teams to experiment together, developing their own DevOps skills and competences.

-See the Active Learning Delivering Business Value white paper showing how the Phoenix Project simulation supports the DASA Competence Model.
+See the Active Learning Delivering Business Value white paper showing how the Phoenix Project simulation supports the DASA Team Competence Model.